rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 X-10 object IDs show with their A-P house/unit code format.
 Input and Output object IDs have an "I" or "O" prepended to their usual A-Q codes to distinguish them from X-10 ids.
 Other objects show using a "Fake" code of the first two letters of their standard HV object type name.
 For example, Custom Lights show as "LI".
-* *Object Name* is the name of the object for use by serial and NetIO commands.
+* <i>Object Name</i> is the name of the object for use by serial and NetIO commands.
 It must be unique among both external and internal names.
 It can be the same as the topic, but cannot contain "<", ">", "/" or spaces.
 Alphanumeric and the underscore are the only allowed characters.
-*Object Name* cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
+<i>Object Name</i> cannot be "pub", "sub" or "unsub"; these are reserved keywords for sending generic MQTT messages.
 **N.B.:** HomeVision allows duplicate names among objects, so some modification to the suggested default names will be necessary to achieve uniqueness in the object lists.
-* *Topic* is the topic used for publishing and subscribing.
+* <i>Topic</i> is the topic used for publishing and subscribing.
 Topic rules are the same as external devices with default processing (i.e., no MQTT wildcards).
 * The *State* column will show the reported state of the object.
 The auto reporting feature for objects must be turned on, or the HomeVision schedule must explicitly send updates for this to work.